youcefl/computational-maths-engineering/README.md

 # computational-maths-engineering
-My writings about maths, software engineering and bridges between the two
+My writings about maths, software engineering and bridges between the two.